-Recent cases have included:
+Recent cases include:

-- Advising a local authority whether it had acted lawfully in relation to the introduction of a public spaces protection order;
+- Advising a local authority whether it had acted lawfully in relation to the introduction of a public spaces protection order.

-- Advising a householder whether to challenge by judicial review a traffic management order;
+- Advising a householder whether to challenge by judicial review a traffic management order.

 - Advising a local authority in relation to a group repair scheme.

-Recent cases have included:
+Recent cases include:

 - Acting for the ratepayer in relation to the interpretation of a commercial lease in the context of liability proceedings.

-- Advising an educational institution whether it was liable for council tax on a newly constructed hall of residence;
+- Advising an educational institution whether it was liable for council tax on a newly constructed hall of residence.

 - Appearing in the High Court in insolvency proceedings where the issue was whether the original liability order had been correctly made.

-Bill has recently appeared in and advised on cases of alleged breaches of the equality duty under the Equality Act 2010 as well as the application of article 8 of the ECHR to both public and private sector tenancies.
+Bill has appeared in and advised on cases of alleged breaches of the equality duty under the Equality Act 2010 as well as the application of article 8 of the ECHR to both public and private sector tenancies.
 Reported cases include Michael Brown v Helena Housing UKLC 25 (ability of housing association to increase service charges and whether covered by sections 13-14 of Housing Act 1988).

 Towns and village greens